 Lasagna verdi alla bolognese is Bologna’s classic lasagna made with spinach pasta, hence the verdi “green”.
 It is also made with their classic bolognese ragu and béchamel sauce layered between the spinach sheets.
 This lasagna was hands down the best we have ever had.
 Make sure you get your lasagna verdi alla bolognese during your layover in Bologna – we promise you will not regret it!

 The San Petronio Basilica is one of the more unique basilicas we have seen in Italy because of its brick architecture and unfinished facade.
 It is the largest church built by bricks and the tenth largest church in the world by volume.
 In our opinion, the unfinished facade really brings more character to the basilica than if it was finished, which is why we find it so unique.

-So, in our little FIAT we started our drive out of Bologna and towards Modena!
-Bologna was a nice relaxing layover that we hope to revisit and explore more thoroughly next time.
+While everyone went to the airport to catch their flights home, we went to pick up our rental car from Maggiore.
+We picked up our little FIAT and started our drive out of Bologna and towards Modena for our food tour!
+Bologna was a nice relaxing layover that we hope to revisit and explore again one day.